Back to Blog

 Suppressor and Baffle Alignment

-The easiest way to prevent a baffle strike is by ensuring that your baffles are properly installed and aligned in the suppressor tube, that is if you have a suppressor that comes apart for user service, such as all of the offerings in the BANISH lineup.
+The easiest way to prevent a baffle strike is by ensuring that your baffles are properly installed and aligned in the suppressor tube. of course, this is if you have a suppressor that comes apart for user service.

-Once you know that the baffles are properly aligned and installed, you need to make sure that the suppressor itself is properly aligned on your barrel.
+Know that the baffles are properly aligned and installed.
+You then need to make sure that the suppressor itself is properly aligned on your barrel.
 This means taking care to avoid any cross-threading when installing your suppressor onto your firearm.
 Unfortunately, you can do everything right and still have a misaligned suppressor.
 This could be due to issues with the way the suppressor adapter was threaded or the way the barrel threads were cut at the factory.